 The stack of fabric above was folded with a 6″ wide quilt ruler, just so you can get a feel for the difference in size from 5″ to 6″.

 Do you guys have a favorite way you keep your fabric organized?
-What about your scraps?
+What about your fabric scraps?
 I’m terrible with scraps!

 More Great Organizing Tips Just for Quilters: